domguia/thinker/Readme.md

 Train a model to learn a thinking process steps

 How? by :
-giving steps in the process
+1. separate reasoning and knowledge in LLM
-2. splitting knowledge than think process
+2. allow variable computation budget via re-usable computations blocks (step-by-step inference)
-3. by giving process mechanism to build/access knowledge
+3. allow differentiable out-of-model memory/knowledge mechanism (long-term trained indexer/retrieval)

 ## In details
 the thinker can be a transformer base model, made with building blocks responsible for each task in the process.
 Here the [visual explanation](visual-explanation.svg).